-APECS is thrilled to announce our 2017 APECS International Mentorship Award recipients - Dr. Hugues Lantuit and Dr. Renuka Badhe!
-These awards were established as a meaningful way to recognize and honor the efforts of mentors within the international polar science community who have devoted significant time and energy towards building a supportive community for early career professionals.
+APECS is very pleased to announce our 2020 APECS International Mentorship Award recipients – Ria Olivier and Amaelle Landais!
+The mentorship awards were established in 2016 as a meaningful way to recognize the efforts of those mentors within the international polar science community, and to honour those who have devoted significant time and energy towards building a supportive community for early career professionals.
 We received several nominations for both categories and it was difficult to select the winners.

 What else needs to be said?
-On behalf of all APECS members, we would like to sincerely thank Hugues and Renuka for everything that they have done as mentors for both our organization and so many of us as individuals.
-We are honored to present the 2017 APECS International Mentorship Award to them both as a small token of our enormous gratitude for their time, wisdom, and passion they have shared.
+On behalf of all APECS members, we would like to sincerely thank Ria and Amaelle for all that they have done as mentors for both our organization and so many early career researchers as individuals.
+The 2020 APECS International Mentorship Award is a small token of our gratitude for all of the time, wisdom, and passion they have shared.
 We are certain they will continue their great mentorship and look forward working with both awardees further in future.